harinirekha/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-This project is a Movie Recommendation System that suggests movies similar to a user’s favorite movie based on various features like genre, keywords, tagline, cast, and director.
-It uses text-based similarity measures to provide recommendations.
+The Movie Recommendation System is designed to suggest movies similar to a user’s favorite film by analyzing various features from a dataset.
+This system leverages text-based similarity techniques to provide personalized movie recommendations.
+The project uses features such as movie genre, keywords, tagline, cast, and director to compute similarity scores and recommend movies that are most similar to the one selected by the user.
-Features
+Key Features
-Feature Extraction: Combines multiple movie attributes into a single text feature for each movie.
+Comprehensive Feature Extraction: Integrates multiple movie attributes including genre, keywords, tagline, cast, and director into a single text feature for each movie.
-Text Vectorization: Converts text features into numerical vectors using TF-IDF vectorization.
+TF-IDF Vectorization: Converts textual features into numerical vectors using Term Frequency-Inverse Document Frequency (TF-IDF) to capture the importance of words in the context of the dataset.
-Similarity Calculation: Computes cosine similarity scores between movies based on their vectorized features.
-Movie Recommendation: Provides movie recommendations by finding the most similar movies to a user-provided favorite movie.
-Functionalities
-Import Libraries and Dataset:
-Imports necessary libraries such as pandas, numpy, sklearn, and difflib.
-Loads and previews the movie dataset from a CSV file.
-Feature Extraction:
-Extracts relevant features from the dataset and combines them into a single text field for each movie.
-Text Vectorization:
-Uses TfidfVectorizer to convert text features into numerical vectors.
-Similarity Calculation:
-Computes cosine similarity scores between movies to determine how similar they are.
+Cosine Similarity Measurement: Calculates the cosine similarity between movies based on their vectorized features to determine how similar they are to each other.
-User Input for Movie Name:
-Takes user input for a favorite movie name and finds the closest matching movie title from the dataset.
-Generate Recommendations:
-Retrieves and sorts similar movies based on similarity scores.
-Outputs the top 30 (or top 10, based on user preference) recommended movies.
+Personalized Recommendations: Allows users to input their favorite movie and provides a list of recommended movies that are similar to the chosen film.